Salvatore Fresi: Club career

 Fresi was born in La Maddalena, Sardinia.
-His first professional championship was with Salernitana in 1993–94, with whom he obtained promotion to Serie B. At the conclusion of the season he was selected for the Italian Under-21 side for the first time, and later became the captain of the side.
+His first professional championship was with Salernitana in 1993–94, with whom he obtained promotion to Serie B. At the conclusion of the season, he was selected for the Italian Under-21 side for the first time, and later became the captain of the side.

-After another season in Serie B with Salernitana, in which his team narrowly missed out on promotion to Serie A, he was acquired by Inter in 1995.
+After another season in Serie B with Salernitana, in which his team narrowly missed out on promotion to Serie A, he was acquired by Inter Milan in 1995.
 Fresi played for the Milanese team until 2000, winning an UEFA Cup in 1998.
 Later that year, he was loaned back to Salernitana, and he was subsequently also loaned out to Napoli during the 2000–01 season.
 He joined Bologna in 2001, where he was able to play more frequently and recapture his previous form, and even scored 8 goals for the club; his performances gained him a place at the title-holders Juventus.
 Although he started the 2002–03 season strongly with the Turin side, scoring Juventus's third goal in a 3–0 win over Atalanta, after coming on as a substitute in the second half of the team's opening league match of the season, he went on to obtain few appearances in Serie A, making only 9 league appearances and a total of 16 in all competitions, although he was part of the team which won the scudetto during the 2002–03 Serie A season, and the 2002 Supercoppa Italiana.
 The following season, he only made one appearance for Juventus against Siena in the Coppa Italia, and he eventually left the club in 2004, going on loan to Perugia.

 Later, he also played for Catania and Salernitana once again, where he remained despite the latter club's relegation to Serie C1 in 2005.
 The last team of his career was Battipagliese, for whom he played in the Eccellenza series, during the 2005–06 season.